MichaelRFairhurst/scroll_animate/README.md

 ![sliver_parallax_demo_AdobeExpress](https://user-images.githubusercontent.com/1627771/183282856-02fc5968-282c-49b5-9f10-8541ad6814e6.gif)

+For background parallax effects, and/or for parallax usage where size and scroll speed are logically coupled, see `SliverFittedParallax`.

 Simply provide a child for the widget that will move at a parallax, and a `mainAxisFactor` that changes the scroll rate.